 There were always trips to take and gear to test.
 My passions were rock climbing, backpacking, canoe camping and fly fishing, while partner J, who hated underwear and rigid schedules, loved rock climbing and hanging out playing his guitar.
 Partner B just liked trips, which he took way too often.
 The out of store outing time got the better of old B’s productivity, and we had to buy him out, and that loathing of schedules led J and me to part ways.
 They were great first partners; I learned a lot and didn’t really get hurt.

 I was always technically oriented, so much so that at first I refused to sell t-shirts because they had no technical value.
 While I came to the realization that t-shirts and other sportswear were fun, and therefore OK, I’ve never quit working on product pyramids that reflected the ‘best of the best,’ down to ‘good,’ and on down to ‘good enough.’
 Gear had to at least be good enough to get my customers by in the wild, or I didn’t sell it.
 Still don’t.
 Never will.

-I am always looking for something new to make my journeys, and yours, into the outdoors more comfortable.
+We are always looking for something new to make my journeys, and yours, into the outdoors more comfortable.
 Titanium stoves, graphite fiber paddles, clothing systems that weigh a fraction of what was acceptable in 1972, wicking underwear, selectively padded socks, SPF rated clothing for our intense sun, comfortable backpacks that move with the hiker and sleeping pads that smooth over rough ground.
-The gear has to be good enough for me, and I guarantee it will make you happy or I’ll buy it back.
+The gear has to be good enough for us, and we guarantee it will make you happy or we will buy it back.